Odu-Enkay/jungle-rails/README.md

 A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.

+- You can place an order as a user or guest
+- Admin can Add, update, remove products
 ## Setup

 1. Run `bundle install` to install dependencies